I. — Field NotesVeracruz · 19°25′N · 97°06′WVol. IV / 2026

 Lily of Allsaints

-The sacred orchids of Mexico — Laelia anceps on the altars of the Day of the Dead, the cloud forests where it still grows wild, and the people who have woven it into a thousand years of ceremony.
+The sacred orchids of Mexico — Laelia anceps on Day of the Dead altars, the cloud forests where it still grows wild, and the people who keep it alive.

 Best Feature Environmental Documentary, FICAA Mexico City, 2025